VEDS Research: Zebrafish Model

 In addition to these functional studies, this animal model will also be suitable for drug screening and potentially for future gene therapy research.

-The work is being overseen by Dr Meena Balasubramanian who is an academic clinical geneticist based in Sheffield.
+The work is being overseen by Prof Meena Balasubramanian who is an academic clinical geneticist based in Sheffield.
 She has recently taken over the role of Clinical Director of Research at Sheffield Children’s Hospital.

 Meena Balasubramanian, PI on this project said, “I am really grateful to Annabelle’s challenge for supporting this really exciting and worthwhile project on exploring VUS in vascular EDS which is a growing problem with advanced genetic testing and using zebrafish as a model to understand the underlying cause of vEDS.”

 Jared Griffin, Founder & CEO “This is an exciting project and a turning point for the charity as we fund scientific research for vascular EDS.
-Variants of uncertain significance is a very important area of work and I am delighted this is now being researched through the University of Sheffield with Dr Balasubramanian leading the project.”
+Variants of uncertain significance is a very important area of work and I am delighted this is now being researched through the University of Sheffield with Prof Balasubramanian leading the project.”

 Lead Researcher

-Dr Meena Balasubramanian is an academic clinical geneticist based in Sheffield.
+Prof Meena Balasubramanian is an academic clinical geneticist based in Sheffield.
 She has recently taken over the role of Clinical Director of Research at Sheffield Children’s Hospital.

 Her research is focused on genetics of Osteogenesis Imperfecta (OI) and genotype-phenotype correlation in newly identified genes.
 She is currently pursuing an MRC Fellowship, having established her own lab on zebrafish disease models for bone fragility.
 She has published over 120 principal-author publications and textbooks including a recent molecular medicine series on OI.
 She has also edited and written several patient information leaflets on rare genetic disorders for Unique (www.rarechromo.org) and Brittle Bone Society.